MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/evaluation-tools-for-visual-studio.md

 ### Performance

--   Verify that some kind of “busy” indicator is shown if a command takes more than one second to complete.
+-   Verify that some kind of "busy" indicator is shown if a command takes more than one second to complete.

 -   Verify that if a command takes more than 10 seconds to complete, an explicit progress bar, either determinate (preferred) or indeterminate, is displayed.